xLeDocteurx/vue-avataaars/README.md

 - Basic Avataaars component with all the svg assets.

 #### Roadmap to 0.1.0
+- Feed the Avataaars component with a hash to procedurally generate an avatar.

+#### Roadmap to 0.2.0
 - Fully customizable Avataaars editor.

 #### Roadmap to success